There are so many stresses that come as a result of being involved in a car crash.

 One of the many stressful aspects is the fact that you need to decide whether or not to report the accident to your car insurance company.

 In fact, there are often negative financial consequences that result from reporting such information, even if you do not involve the insurer in making restitution to a third party or to cover your own expenses.

-When reporting your car crash, make sure to take pictures so you can show the insurance company the evidence.
+After you’ve reported your car crash, make sure to take pictures so you can show the insurance company the evidence.

 The Extent of Damages or Injuries Affects Reporting

-When there are no injuries involved and only very minor damage, both parties often decide between themselves to either pay for their own damages out of pocket or to just put up with the slight damage to their vehicle.
+When there are no injuries involved and only very minor damage, both parties often decide between themselves to either pay for their own damages or to just put up with the slight damage to their vehicle.

 This may save the at-fault individual high increases on their insurance policy premium for years to come.

 Where the Accident Takes Place

 Accidents that occur on private property, such as parking lots, are automatically deemed to be 50-50 in terms of who is at fault.
-Therefore it is often easier for each party to cover the costs of repairs to his or her own vehicle only and not involve the insurance companies.
+Therefore, it is often easier for each party to cover the costs of repairs to his or her own vehicle only and not involve the insurance companies.

-Single car accidents, especially on one’s own property, in which a driver hits a stationary object, like a fence, tree, etc. are often unreported.
-If you have ever been a part of car crashes in your area, make sure you follow the correct reporting procedures from your insurance company!
+Single car accidents, especially on one’s own property, in which a driver hits a stationary object, like a fence or tree, are often unreported.
+If you are ever involved in a car accident in your area, make sure you follow the correct reporting procedures from your insurance company.

 The Consequences of Reporting a Car Crash

 If you decide to pay the claim yourself you may save yourself some of the increase in your coverage because you will not add a claim to your claims history.
 However, your premium will still likely be affected because your driving record will be tarnished by the crash.

 Not reporting a car wreck to your insurance can drastically affect your car rates.

 Reporting an accident to the police does not always mean that the police will in turn report it to your insurer.
 Watch out for the legal ramifications of accidents.

 Finding the Best Car Insurance Coverage

 If you are looking for a new policy and want good coverage at a good price, the best way to get it is to shop around carefully and compare what is available.
 The quickest and easiest way to get a variety of quotes from companies serving your area is to use our online quote tool.